raouf-aghrout/mars-rover/README.md

 these as the very basic POJO's, as well as this I also created an empty MarsRover entry class and a InputUtil utility class for reading in the input.
 I then began looking at using Design Patterns and Test Driven Development.

-I wanted to demonstrate as per the specification that I could use strong Object Oriented (OO) programming concepts, so I have attempted to implement two Design Patterns that I studied for this task.
+I wanted to demonstrate, as per the specification, that I could use strong Object Oriented (OO) programming concepts, so I have attempted to implement two Design Patterns that I studied for this task.
 Firstly I studied and implemented the State design pattern to represent the different Directions a Rover can have as States, as there was a need for different functionality on the behaviours of the Rover dependent on which Direction (State) it was in.
 Secondly I studied and